quchen/articles/zero_to_local_ghc.md

 ### Obtain a bootstrapping GHC

-First you'll need a temporary GHC, which can be obtained whatever way you like.
-Probably the best choices

-1. Get a pre-packaged GHC build from your repos
+To obtain GHC, you first need to obtain GHC.
+The two possible ways to do so are:

-2. Download precompiled GHC from the website.
-However, The problem with the current GHC build servers is that they're outdated.
-If you download the binary builds, you'll probably encounter an error à la "libgmp.so.3 not found" when invoking GHC.
-When you do not see this error you're either very lucky or have an outdated system.
+1. Download the binary release, and install it locally using the usual `--prefix/--bindir` flags in `./configure` (see `--help`).
+The problem with the current GHC build servers is that they're outdated though.
+If running GHC complains à la "libgmp.so.3 not found", you most likely have a more recent version of said library, and GHC was linked with an old one.
+Abandon ship, proceed below.

-Either of these will do; whatever you install here will be safe to delete later.
+2. Get GHC from your distro's repos (you'll use this one to compile GHC yourself later).

+In the following, paragraphs marked as *PRE-BUILT* or *SELF-BUILT* apply depending on which one of the above you choose.

 ### Get Cabal

-Next, download the Cabal source via the [cabal-install tool download][cabal-install].
+Download the Cabal source via the [cabal-install tool download][cabal-install].
 The readme included in the download will mention how to proceed, and the errors along the way will hint at what libraries you should install from the repositories (for example Perl is required).
 Although this Cabal installation is temporary, I suggest putting it in a permanent place anyway; should you delete your `.cabal` later and lose all your Haskell executables, you'll have a working version waiting for you.

-Run `cabal update`, then run `cabal install alex happy haddock hscolour`.
-(The latter is required so that building GHC yourself includes source links in its documentation.)
+Run `cabal update`, then run `cabal install alex happy haddock`.

+*SELF-BUILT*: Also install `hscolour`, which is required so that building GHC yourself includes source links in its documentation.

 In order for other programs to call your local installations later, add `~/.cabal/bin` to your `$PATH`.
 (I recommend doing this with a higher priority than your other entries, so that when a program is both in say `~/bin` and `~/.cabal/bin`, the latter is preferred, as that is where the most recent versions will be.)